Cover image for blog post about Sattitla Highlands National Monument

 Adventure for the Outdoor Enthusiast

 The Sáttítla Highlands are a paradise for anyone looking to connect with nature.
 Whether you’re hiking through relict forests, climbing volcanic terrain, or simply taking in the tranquil beauty of the landscape, this region offers something for every adventurer.
-Beyond its rugged beauty, the area also plays a critical role in water conservation, with rain filtering through volcanic rock to recharge essential underground aquifers for Northern California communities.
+Beyond its rugged beauty, the area plays a critical role in water conservation, with rainwater filtering through volcanic rock to recharge essential underground aquifers that supply Northern California communities.

 History and Culture

 Before we delve into the natural wonders of Sáttítla Highlands, it’s important to understand its rich history and cultural significance.
-The name “Sáttítla” comes from the Native American Mono language, meaning “where the river flows out.”
+Sáttítla is an Ajumawi-language name meaning “obsidian place.
 This area has been home to various indigenous tribes for thousands of years, leaving behind a legacy still evident in the landscape today.

 A Legacy of Resilience and Adaptation